eyanoapp/opensigl/docs/en/payroll-processes/classic.md

 ### Payroll Advances

 Sometimes, an employee may want to receive a portion of their salary before the end of the month.
 The institution is responsible for setting a reasonable policy for the frequency and amount of advances an employee can draw down against their salary.
-These are referred to as advances or prepayments in BHIMA, and typically debit the employee account while crediting a cash or bank account.
+These are referred to as advances or prepayments in OpenSIGL, and typically debit the employee account while crediting a cash or bank account.
 Advances are usually not taxable.

 During payroll process, the system needs to know how much of the previous advance to withhold from the employee's salary.
 It may be that the employee has withdrawn more than their salary this month, in which case the human resources department needs to make determination about the amount to withhold.
 Once that figure is determined, the accounting team should configure the rubric to determine this withholding amount.

 Unlike other payroll configurations, advances are specific to employees that have received an advance.
-Therefore, BHIMA needs to be told this, using the option **"Will be associated with the employee ID"** in the rubric configuration page.
+Therefore, OpenSIGL needs to be told this, using the option **"Will be associated with the employee ID"** in the rubric configuration page.

 #### Configuration Properties (for deductions)